emainas/emainas.github.io/_pages/about.md

 ### Writing code

 Code in computational chemistry should be clean, simple and efficient.
 Coding is part of my every day life as I use it to write simulations, analyze them and make plots that simply convey the important messages.
-Follow my github page or go under the Code section to follow my projects.
+Follow my github page and my portfolio for more.

 ### Teaching

 I have worked many years as a teaching assistant to statistical mechanical, quantum mechanical and general chemistry courses.
 It is a truly enjoyale experience to break down a complicated scientific idea into simpler pieces where students, or in general the audience, can understand.
 I am a firm believer that being a good communicator is an integral part to good science.
 After all, my hero in science is Richard Feynman - ["The Great Explainer"](https://archive.org/details/greatexplainerst0000levi).
-Follow the Teaching section where I post about interesting stuff that I tought as a TA in the past and currently as a postdoc-mentor to graduate students.

 ### Reading papers and books